 If you can take enough classes each week, the price is excellent.

-In total there are six different subscription options with SpanishVIP: three for group classes, and three for private classes.
+In total there are 9 different subscription options with SpanishVIP: three for group classes, three for private classes, and three for SpanishVIP+ classes .
 Group classes come with a 7-day free trial, though you’ll still have to provide payment information upfront.

 Mention ALR to get a free month of group classes with any private class purchase.